singularity014/NeuroMachineTranslation/README.md

 Teacher forcing approach for improving the NMT results.
 For starters, we will take source language as English and Target language as French.
-Experimenting the impact of different embeddings and advantages over simple one-hot...
+Experimenting the impact of different embeddings and advantages over simple one-hot.....